 Optimaze Worksense provides up-to-date information on the premises, enabling efficient and appropriate use of an activity-based office.
 Image: Rapal

-A dozen years ago, Outotec's headquarters had cubicles and an open-plan office environment, with the available space being approximately 40 m2/person.
+A dozen years ago, Outotec's headquarters had cubicles and an open-plan office environment, with the available space being approximately 40 square meters per person.
 Erkko Malinen, Senior Manager, Facility & Premises Services at Outotec, looks back on those times: “For space management, it was a challenging starting point, but it provided a good basis for developing the working area.
-We used the old office as our playground and tested things that were new at the time, such as phone booths, ad-hoc meeting rooms and quiet rooms.”
+We used the old office as our playground and tested things that were new at the time, such as phone booths, ad-hoc meeting rooms and quiet rooms."

 At the same time, Outotec started using the Optimaze software, which provided the company with an overview of the premises and the location of employees.

 Moving to flexible premises paid off

 In 2012, a suitable new location for the head office was found in Matinkylä, Espoo.
 The agreement on the new premises was made flexible with the option of scaling the number of square meters up or down as required.

 "Our starting point was that we needed space for 500 employees, but we also had to be prepared for 1,500 employees.
 The scalability requirement was huge,” says Malinen.